 Nested in the heart of vibrant Friedrichshain is the wonderful oasis that is Almodóvar Vegan Hotel.
 Such a special place!
 If you are bored of cookie-cutter hotels, then Almodóvar is definitely the place to be!
 The decor is cozy and warm with beautiful chunky wood furniture and nothing at all is sourced from animals.
 The rooms are huge and the bed is comfy with nice little touches such as a provided yoga mat, which made it extra special for me.
 The breakfast buffet is absolutely delicious and in large part vegan and the wonderfully peaceful spa on the top floor is the perfect place to end a busy day exploring the city.
 A truly special place a minute walk away to some vegan places!

 Boxhagener Str.
 83, 10245 Berlin (directions)

 Hotel Otto is located in the peaceful neighborhood of Charlottenburg, remote enough to catch your break and unwind, yet just a short train ride away from the center of things.
-Otto really shines in the quality of its service, priding themselves to cater to special needs or any dietary requirement.
+Otto really shines in the quality of its service, priding itself to cater to special needs or any dietary requirement.
 And boy did they deliver!
 We were served amazingly fluffy vegan pancakes each morning alongside vegan yogurt and I’m pretty they would have obliged to any of our special requests.
-The rooms are modern, bright and airy, with super fluffy beddings and nice lounging areas.
-There are quite a few vegan restaurants just around the corner too.
+The rooms are modern, bright, and airy, with super fluffy beddings and nice lounging areas.
+There are quite a few Berlin vegan restaurants just around the corner too.

 Knesebeckstraße 10, 10623 Berlin (directions)